Terminal degree

 Not all terminal degrees are doctorates.
-For example, in professional practice fields there are often terminal master-level degrees, some which are called doctorates e.g. MEng (Master of Engineering), MLArch standing for Master Landscape Architect or BEng for Engineers, MB (Bachelor of Medicine (UK)).
+For example, in professional practice fields, there are often terminal master-level degrees, some of which are called doctorates, e.g. MEng (Master of Engineering), MLArch standing for Master Landscape Architect or BEng for Engineers, MB (Bachelor of Medicine (UK)).
 Architecture was a discipline where the M.Arch was considered terminal as a professionally oriented degree, but a Doctor of Architecture (D.Arch) that is recognized by the National Architectural Accrediting Board (NAAB) establishes the doctoral level as the highest level of "professional degree" in architecture in the United States.
 For the same discipline of Architecture, the "Laurea di Dottore" is the terminal degree in Italy.
 Interior design and Interior Architecture have terminal master-level degrees such as MID, MA, MS interior design education.
-Most non-doctoral degrees are not terminal in academic terms, with the exception of the Master of Fine Arts (MFA), an academically recognized terminal degree given to practitioners in the fine arts and performing arts.
+Most non-doctoral degrees are not terminal in academic terms except the Master of Fine Arts (MFA), an academically-recognized terminal degree given to practitioners in the fine arts and performing arts.
 The Master of Business Administration (MBA) is also considered a terminal professional degree.

 Research degrees

-In academic fields, the typical terminal degree is that of Doctor of Philosophy, although others also exist.
+In academic fields, the typical terminal degree is that of Doctor of Philosophy, but others also exist.
 The first phase of the Ph.D. consists of coursework in the student's field of study and requires one to three years to complete.
-This is often followed by a preliminary or comprehensive examination and/or a series of cumulative examinations, in which the emphasis is on breadth rather than depth of knowledge.
+This is often followed by a preliminary or comprehensive examination and/or a series of cumulative examinations, emphasizing breadth rather than depth of knowledge.
 Finally, another two to four years is usually required for the composition of a substantial and original contribution to human knowledge embodied in a written dissertation that in the social sciences and humanities is typically 250 to 450 pages in length.
 Dissertations generally consist of (i) a comprehensive literature review, (ii) an outline of methodology, and (iii) several chapters of scientific, social, historical, philosophical, or literary analysis.
 Typically, upon completion, the candidate undergoes an oral examination, sometimes public, by his or her supervisory committee with expertise in the given discipline.